Approved for Trade Scales

 Approved for trade weighing equipment is manufacturered to an approved pattern standard issued by the country where the equipment was manufactured or the National Measurement Office in the UK.
 Generally scales used in retail, medical, food or gold, or payments where the value of the weight is used in the computation of a price.

-All approved products we supply comply with UK NAWI (non automatic weighing instruments) directive 2016 regulations, and as a second line of service we checked all scales prior to despatch with certified F1 and M1 weights and apply a sticker to prove our due dilligence in conforming with these regulations, this is not universal by other suppliers.
+All approved products we supply comply with UK NAWI (non automatic weighing instruments) directive 2016 regulations, and meet the tolerences allowed and as a second line of service we checked all scales prior to despatch with certified F1 and M1 weights and apply a sticker to prove the work is compliant with 2016 regulations , this is not universal and some companies may charge you extra .

 Most of our industrial scales can also be supplied approved to order, and require initial verification by weights and measures when assembled, in this event use the contact form and we'll send you a separate quote for this work